teslamate-org/teslamate/README.md

     for d in dashboards/de_*; do wizzy export dashboard $(basename $d .json); done
     ```

+4.  _Optional:_ To permanently switch a dashboard to **Miles and Fahrenheit** change the
+    variables via the respective dropdown menus, hit the save button and enable
+    the `Save current variables` switch.

 ## Configuration

 TeslaMate uses environment variables for runtime configuration.